RyanChang123/Final-Project/FINAL_PROPOSAL.md

     - Is The PE Ratio Between 25 - 30?

 **Step 4: Create a List of Peter Lynch Companies**
-- Create a listed of screened Slow Growers, Stalworts, and Fast Growers.
+- Create a listed of screened Slow Growers, Stalwarts, and Fast Growers.
 - Create a dataset which returns their market cap and stock price between 2020-2023.
 - Simulate the return of the Peter lynch Screened Companies over that time.